How to study at home effectively (and not get distracted)by Newcastle University

 The road to successfully studying from home is paved with good intentions.
-It’s all too easy to get distracted, start playing on your Xbox, or scrolling through your social media feed, your assignment or revision forgotten.
+It’s all too easy to get distracted, start playing on your Xbox, or start scrolling through your social media feed, leaving your assignment or revision to gather dust.

 So, how can you stay focused and really smash out those home study sessions?
-Here are 10 tips to help you be more productive working from home.
+Here are 10 tips on how to study at home effectively.

 1. Look after yourself

 You’ll feel more motivated if you look after yourself.
 Set a time to wake up, eat your breakfast and get dressed, so you don’t spend the day in your pyjamas.
 Create a routine that starts your study session positively and gets you into the right headspace to learn.